isomerpages/iras-taxacademy/_structured-tax-training/tax-training-roadmap.md

 <b>Income Tax Programme Level 2</b>
   <tr>
     <td>Programme Overview</td>
-		<td>• Business and Corporate Tax<br>
-    	• Provide in-depth treatment of concepts on taxability, deductibility and capital allowances relating to sole-proprietorships, partnerships and companies<br>
+		<td>• Provide in-depth treatment of concepts on taxability, deductibility and capital allowances relating to sole-proprietorships, partnerships and companies<br>
     	• Provide in-depth knowledge of Singapore Income Tax Act and case laws<br>• Provide an introduction to the Goods and Services Tax and tax treaties
     </td>
   </tr>